1974 Can-Am season

 Following the cancellation of the series, many teams turned to the new Camel GT Challenge, although the cars were not of the same type as had been used in Can-Am.
 The Can-Am name would return in 1977, although the formula used would vary greatly from the original series, concentrating instead on open-wheel-based chassis.

 Schedule

 All rounds had a Sprint qualifying heat first to determine the starting order for the Cup event.
 The results of the Sprint and Cup were not combined.
+Events held at Edmonton International Speedway and Laguna Seca Raceway were cancelled during the course of the season, while the final round of the series at Riverside International Raceway was cancelled by the track owner in August 1974.